Tornado outbreak of January 12, 2023: East Griffin–Jenkinsburg–Jackson Lake, Georgia

 This large and strong tornado was spawned by a secondary circulation within the same parent supercell that produced the EF3 Griffin tornado to its north, paralleling the path of the stronger tornado.
 It first touched down just southeast of East Griffin in Spalding County at 4:27 pm EST (21:27 UTC) and moved northeastward.
 It immediately reached EF1 strength and first snapped or uprooted multiple trees along Crouch Road and Wild Plum Road before striking a Rinnai Corporation building, damaging the roof and exterior walls, and blowing out several windows.
 The tornado then quickly intensified to high-end EF2 intensity as it crossed SR 16, and a well-built home in this area had severe roof and structural damage, while many large trees were snapped or uprooted as well.
 As the tornado continued northeastward, it weakened back to EF1 intensity, downing numerous trees as it approached I-75.
-As it crossed I-75, the tornado became the dominant circulation within the parent supercell as the EF3 Experiment tornado to the north began to occlude and weaken.
+As it crossed I-75, the tornado became the dominant circulation within the parent supercell as the EF3 Griffin tornado to the north began to occlude and weaken.
 As a result, this tornado's wind field grew in size as it moved into Butts County, producing high-end EF1 to low-end EF2 damage near Dean Patrick Road and England Chapel Road, as numerous trees were snapped or uprooted in this area.
 Maintaining its strength, the tornado continued to the northeast and inflicted considerable damage to several homes along Shiloah Road, Plaza Drive, and Smith Drive.
 The tornado then impacted Jenkinsburg, where trees were downed, and a large warehouse building was significantly damaged along US 23.
 The roof and exterior walls of the structure were severely damaged, with debris strewn across the roadway.
 Adjacent to the highway on the Norfolk Southern Railway line, three rail cars on a train were derailed.
 Some outbuilding structures were also damaged or destroyed, and damage in the Jenkinsburg area was rated high-end EF1 to low-end EF2.
 The tornado then weakened to EF1 strength as it continued to the northeast of town.
 The EF3 Griffin tornado to its north then dissipated at 4:45 p.m.
 EST (21:45 UTC), but another tornado, rated EF1, quickly formed from the remnant circulation four minutes later and paralleled this tornado for nearly 10 mi to the Jackson Lake area.
 The damage paths of the two tornadoes were right next to each other at times and covered a combined width of 2.5 mi.